RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Note:** Before upgrading ES-DE, make sure that you have not made any system customizations anywhere in the installation directory structure as these files will be overwritten during the upgrade process.
 All customizations should go into ~/.emulationstation/custom_systems/ as described elsewhere in this guide.
 None of the upgrade methods mentioned below will ever touch any files inside your .emulationstation directory tree.

 As of ES-DE 2.1.0 there is a built-in application updater that can update the Linux AppImage releases.
 Later on this will hopefully be expanded to cover more package formats and operating systems.
 Its use is straightforward, just follow the on-screen instructions.
-The old AppImage file is retained by renaming it, adding the text _OLD_ and its version to the filename, for example `EmulationStation-DE-x64_SteamDeck.AppImage_OLD_2.1.0`
+The old AppImage file is retained by renaming it, adding its version to the filename followed by the .OLD extension, for example `EmulationStation-DE-x64_SteamDeck.AppImage_2.1.0.OLD`

 Note that the updater will keep whatever filename you had for your running AppImage file, which could potentially be confusing if you for example added version information to the filename.
 It's always recommend to keep the default AppImage filenames, i.e. `EmulationStation-DE-x64.AppImage` and `EmulationStation-DE-x64_SteamDeck.AppImage`